k0koy4/Refactor-AI-Insurance/README.md

 # AI Insurance Adjuster

 A modular FiveM insurance investigation resource for handling crash claims from initial damage detection through investigation, verdict generation, claim letters, repair-order creation, and optional player-facing portal data.
-The resource is designed to be dropped into a larger RP codebase with lightweight integration points rather than as a tightly coupled standalone experience.
+The resource is designed to be dropped into a large RP codebase with lightweight integration points rather than as a tightly coupled standalone experience.

 ## Features